"I'm going gray!"

 Why?

-An amino acid (tyrosine) is first converted to noradrenaline and then to adrenaline in a few conversion process steps (body reaction).
-These reactions take place in the adrenal medulla and in certain nerve cells (noradrenergic neurons) of the autonomic nervous system (sympathetic nervous system) and various brain cells.
-The two stress hormones are essential for human survival.
+An amino acid (tyrosine) is converted in several steps (bodily reactions) first to noradrenaline and then to adrenaline.
+These reactions take place in the adrenal medulla and in certain nerve cells (noradrenergic neurons) of the autonomic nervous system (sympathetic nervous system), as well as in various brain cells.
+These two stress hormones are essential for human survival.
 That much is certain.
-But what do these reactions do elsewhere?
+But what effects do these reactions have elsewhere?

 It has been researched that hair pigment stem cells also receive stress signals.
-The stress signal that arrives at the cells consists of large amounts of the hormone and neurotransmitter norepinephrine.
-There it stimulates the stem cells, which are responsible for the production of melanin, to a large extent.
+The stress signal that The substance that reaches the cells consists of large amounts of the hormone and neurotransmitter norepinephrine.
+There, it strongly stimulates the stem cells responsible for melanin production.

-The stem cells divide and become adult melanin cells, which are formed much faster and die off, leaving no stem cells to form new melanin cells.
-As a color pigment, melanin is responsible for the natural color of the hair.
+The stem cells divide and become adult melanin cells, which are formed and die much more quickly, leaving no stem cells to form new melanin cells.
+Melanin is the pigment responsible for the natural color of hair.

-In old age, melanocyte activity slows down and the production of melanin slowly ceases.
-As a result, the hair loses its natural color and turns white.
+With age, melanocyte activity slows down and melanin production gradually ceases.
+As a result, hair loses its natural color and turns white.

-On the one hand, too much stress and increasing age can be responsible for the fact that the hair that grows back is colourless.
+So, on the one hand, too much stress, and on the other hand, increasing age, can be responsible for the fact that the hair that grows back is colorless.

-Other symptoms can also occur if, for example, adrenaline is activated as a reaction to everyday stress.
-Difficulty sleeping when your head is full of thoughts.
-Fears and worries also stimulate your body to release adrenaline and other stress-related hormones (e.g. cortisol).
+Other symptoms may also occur when z.BAdrenaline is activated as a reaction to everyday stress.
+Sleep disturbances occur when your head is full of thoughts.
+Anxiety and worry also stimulate your body to release adrenaline and other stress-related hormones (z.B. cortisol).

-As the body continues to become exhausted under the influence of stress, the norepinephrine level may drop to a very low level.
-This can often be observed in the burnout syndrome.
+As the body becomes increasingly exhausted under stress, the noradrenaline level can drop to a very low value.
+This is often observed in burnout syndrome.

 What can I do now?

-As described above, the formation of melanin is supported by the enzyme tyrosine.
-Some nutrients, vitamins, herbs, etc. can do a valuable service here.
+As described above, melanin production is supported by the enzyme tyrosine.
+Certain nutrients, vitamins, herbs, etc., can be beneficial in this process.
 Let's take a closer look.

 QIDOSHA Reishi Extract

-In studies, Reishi showed a strong inhibitory effect on tyrosinase and melanin synthesis.
-The phenolic compounds in Reishi are an active ingredient in tyrosinase inhibitors.
-Recently, scientific research has shown that Reishi is the most potent inhibitor of the tyrosinase enzyme compared to other natural compounds.
+Studies have shown that Reishi has a strong inhibitory effect on tyrosinase and melanin synthesis.
+The phenolic compounds in Reishi are an active component of tyrosinase inhibitors.
+Recent scientific investigations have demonstrated that Reishi is the most potent inhibitor of the tyrosinase enzyme compared to other natural substances.

 QIDOSHA CLEAN with Guduch extract

-Guduchi - a plant that is considered to cleanse, strengthen and rejuvenate tissue in Ayurveda
+Guduchi – a plant that is considered in Ayurveda to cleanse, strengthen and rejuvenate tissues.

 QIDOSHA DEFENSE or QIDOSHA TRIPHALA with Amla

-The Amla fruit is an insider tip against gray hair.
+The Amla fruit is considered a secret weapon against grey hair.

-- Yoga or relaxing exercise like a walk in the fresh air
+- Yoga or relaxing exercise such as a walk in the fresh air

-- Conversations - "to get something off your chest"
+- Conversations - "getting something off your chest"

 - healthy and balanced diet